 The Miracast wireless display standard enables users to mirror one device’s display to another device.
 For example, users can mirror their laptops’ displays to desktop VDUs or TVs with Miracast enabled.

-However, a Your PC or mobile device doesn’t support Miracast error message pops up for some users.
+However, a This device doesn’t support Miracast error message pops up for some users.
 Consequently, Miracast mirroring doesn’t work.